-The Center for Medical Simulation offers interested organizations the opportunity to host its Simulation Instructor Training courses and workshops at their simulation center.
+The Center for Medical Simulation offers interested organizations the opportunity to host its Simulation Instructor Training courses and workshops at their simulation center or online.
 Over the past 10 years, CMS has brought these transformative learning experiences to host institutions all over the world, including those located in Australia, Hong Kong, Spain, Singapore, the Middle East and throughout the United States and Canada.

-Centers that bring a CMS Instructor Training Course/Workshop to their Simulation Center:
+Centers that bring a CMS Instructor Training Course/Workshop to their Simulation Center or online:

 The Center for Medical Simulation’s Gateway Debriefing Skills Workshop introduces healthcare education faculty to the foundational practices of the Debriefing with Good Judgment© method of debriefing.
 This innovative workshop combines an immersive, daylong, in-person learning experience with online learning that includes customized peer-to-peer and mentor feedback.

 CMS provides a lead faculty member along with an appropriate number of trained facilitators to conduct the workshop.
 Host sites are expected to appoint a coordinator who will work with the CMS Event Manager via the internet and onsite to ensure a successful workshop.
 Host sites should have suitable open conference space along with enough movable tables and chairs to accommodate between 30 to 50 participants and faculty.
 Participants need access to a computer with speakers and a microphone, along with adequate memory and internet bandwidth to participate in online learning videos.